Three communities. Romanian, Hungarian, German.

 Three theaters.
 Only one building.
 From its balcony Romanian Revolution started in December 1989.

-Mixing private collections and the public archives of the three theaters we will take a look at the everyday life of the people in Timișoara under Communism (1960-1990), with theater at its center.
+Mixing private collections and the public archives of the three theaters, as well as the student theater groups’ and children theaters’ archives we will take a look at the everyday life of people in Timișoara under Communism (1960-1990), with theater at its center.

 We will add an investigation of the relationship between the artists and the Securitate, using archival materials from the Securitate archives.
-Then we will make the connections with the past 30 years under Capitalism (1990-2018).
-Theater as resistance in both systems.
+Then we will make the connections with the past 30 years under Capitalism (1990-2020) and present our discoveries in performative exhibitions around the city.

 Resistance through innocence – animating the heritage